-Fear that a person’s story has no value can hold any writer back.Kelly Jean Fitzsimmons
+Fear that a person’s story has no value can hold any writer back.

 “Everyone else’s story is like finding a one-hundred-dollar bill on the ground, mine’s like finding a penny,” the boy wailed.
 As a visiting writer helping 200+ seventh graders write memoirs, I blew his mind by replying, “There’s your first line!”

 Two core principles inform my practice as a writer, educator, and storytelling series producer: 1) Get the story out of your head so the reader can picture you in time and space, and 2) Your slice of life is as valuable as anyone else’s in the world.

-After a decade supporting AP teachers and coordinators behind the scenes with the Advanced Placement Program at the College Board, she stepped back into the classroom.
-Now she designs and teaches writing workshops for a wide range of students, from seventh graders to senior citizens.
+After a decade of supporting AP teachers and coordinators behind the scenes with the Advanced Placement Program at the College Board, she stepped back into the classroom.
+Now she designs and teaches writing workshops for students of all ages.

-Kelly Jean specializes in helping high school students craft meaningful college application essays that highlight their unique character for admissions officers.
+Her specialty is helping high school students craft meaningful college application essays that highlight their unique character for admissions officers.
 She offers a series of group workshops as well as private coaching.

-As a writing instructor and No, YOU Tell It! producer, she excels at generating a room filled with warmth and levity where writers of all levels can gain a new perspective on their personal story.
+As a writing instructor and No, YOU Tell It! producer, she excels at generating a room filled with warmth and levity where writers of all levels can gain a new perspective on their personal stories.